SiliconLabsSoftware/docs-matter/sld388-matter-new-features/index.md

 # New Features

-## New Features for v2.3.0-1.2
+## New Features for v2.3.0-1.3

 - Quality-tested Matter 1.3 GA solution for Thread and Wi-Fi MG24/WF200 NCP platform.
 Beta solution for Wi-Fi SiWx917, RS9116 platform.
 - Works with Simplicity SDK v2024.6.0 and WiSeConnect SDK v3.3.0.
-- Introduces Matter over Thread support for BRD4116A, BRD4117A, BRD4118A and BRD2608A boards from the EFR32MG26 family.
+- Introduces Matter over Thread support for BRD4116A, BRD4117A, BRD4118A, and BRD2608A boards from the EFR32MG26 family.
-- Add support for Long Idle Time ICDs.
+- Adds support for Long Idle Time ICDs.
 - Adds Provisioning 2.0 Support for EFR32 and SiWx917 SoC.
 - Provides Multi-chip OTA functionality support (EFR32-Thread only).
 - Removes support for EFR32 Series 1 MG12 devices:  BRD4161A, BRD4162A, BRD4163A, BRD4164A, BRD4170A, BRD4166A.